Hearing aid battery safety

 This is true no matter if the batteries are fully charged or no longer power your hearing aids.

-Storing your batteries
+Storing your disposable hearing aid batteries safely

 Now that you know, you can see why it’s important to keep your hearing aid batteries safe from little hands or inquisitive pets.
 If you have small children or animals in your house, it’s important to find a safe place to store your batteries.
 Here are some dos and don’ts: